Why Kill Canada ("Canadian") Geese?

 Why are Canada geese a problem?

-Canada geese are one of the few species of wildlife which has benefited from the changes humanity makes to the environment.
+Canada geese are one of the few species of which has benefited from the changes humanity makes to the environment.
 Although Canada geese (sometimes mistakenly called “Canadian geese”)are technically a migratory species, like rats, deer, and pigeons, a lot of Canada geese have lost their migratory ways and settled down to live with us.
-(There are still a lot of wild Canada geese which really do migrate, of course.)
+(There are still a lot of wild Canada geese which really do migrate, of course.) wildlife

 Humans have created a perfect habitat for Canada geese.
 We like broad fields with short grass and small ponds, and so do the geese.
 We have also driven away the chief predators of Canada geese – foxes, coyotes, and hawks.
 Although urban environments offer dogs and cats as predators, Canada geese are only vulnerable as goslings.
 And geese are very effective at driving predators away from goslings.